ibexa/documentation-developer/docs/guide/config_dynamic.md

 Both `getParameter()` and `hasParameter()` can take three arguments:

 1. `$paramName` - the name of the parameter
 2. `$namespace` - your application namespace, `myapp` in the previous example.
-If null, the default namespace will be used, which is `ezsettings` by default.
+If null, the default namespace will be used, which is `ibexa.site_access.config` by default.
 3. `$scope` - a SiteAccess name.
 If null, the current SiteAccess will be used.

 ## Inject the ConfigResolver in your services